CumulusNetworks/docs/content/cumulus-netq-restruct/Monitor-Devices/Monitor-Network-Inventory.md

 - the name or value of the component type, such as the version number or status
 - the total number of switches with that type of component deployed compared to the total number of switches
-- percentage of this type with respect to all component types.
+- percentage of this type with respect to all component types

     {{< figure src="/images/netq/inventory-devices-large-switches-tab-component-highlight-230.png" width="650" >}}